dustinlyons/nixos-config/README.md

 Hello there!

-Welcome to my personal journey with Nix, where I've spent the past year learning and building the machines and servers I use daily.
+Well, well, well, look who we have here!
+You've stumbled upon my personal journey with Nix.
+For over a year, I've been hacking away on the configuration that drives the machines and servers I use every day.
 From my M1 Macbook Pro to my NixOS workstation and VMs in my home lab, I've developed this Nix code with simplicity in mind - for both future me and readers like you.

 I was initially drawn to Nix because of its functional operating system and compatibility with MacOS and x86 PCs.
 I use a clunky Linux box in my office at home and a Macbook when I'm out and about, so effectively managing dependencies across both was important.

-So Nix, with this unique property of being both a package manager and an OS, was perfect for managing my machines.
-And in conjunction with using syncthing to manage my data (state), the result is a seamless, single environment I use across all my devices.
+Nix, with this unique property of being both a package manager and an OS, was perfect for managing my machines.
+And in conjunction with using syncthing to manage my data, I've found Nix to be a joy to use, as it provides a seamless, single environment I use across all my devices.
+It just works.

 To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
 For MacOS instructions, you'll need to install a few dependencies I've listed below.
 And if you're new to Emacs, check out my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
 I love hacking Emacs, and you'll see it's much more than just an IDE. 🤓